xJeris/BC-Kickstarter-Analysis/challenge/README.md

 ### Analysis of Outcomes Based on Launch Date

+* July is the best month to launch.
+Having more than double the number of succesful campaigns vs failed ones.
+*

 <img src="https://raw.githubusercontent.com/xJeris/BC-Kickstarter-Analysis/main/challenge/resources/Theater_Outcomes_vs_Launch.png" width="729">

 ### Analysis of Outcomes Based on Goals

+* $10,000 or less was better than 50% successful at being funded.
+* For higher values; 40,000 to 49,999 was at 49% successful and failed less often than any value between 5,000 and 39,999 (under 40%).

 <img src="https://raw.githubusercontent.com/xJeris/BC-Kickstarter-Analysis/main/challenge/resources/Outcomes_vs_Goals.png" width="761">